praveenrajsr/SpeechRecognition/README.md

 - playsound==1.2.2
 - gTTS==2.2.1

-Just Install all the dependencies and you will good to go!
+Just Install all the dependencies and you are good to go!